shishirsub10/shishirsub10.github.io/_posts/2020-09-19-anonymous.md

 /usr/bin/env
 ```
 As soon as I saw env with SUID bit activated, I went to [gtfobins](https://gtfobins.github.io/gtfobins/env/#suid) to check whether this can be used to escalate my privilege to root and turns out I can.
+I havenot listed all the binaries with SUID bit enabled here.

 ## Getting root shell
 ```console